korken89/smlang-rs/README.md

 If the are not used, they will be optimized away by the compiler.
 An example be found in `on_entry_on_exit_generic`.

+### Transition callback

+The statemachine will call for every transition a transition callback.
+This function is called with both the old state and new state as arguments.
+An example can be found in `transition_callback`.

 ## Helpers

 ### Auto-derive certain traits for states and events